-Covering Scars with a Second Hair Transplant
+Covering Scars With A Second Hair Transplant

-Covering hair transplant scars with a second hair transplant is only possible with FUE procedure.
+Covering hair transplant scars with a second hair transplant is only possible with the FUE procedure.
 In case you’ve had a FUT procedure done and want to cover the scar in the donor area, you could opt for an FUE.
 However, it might not always be successful; it depends on the size of the scar and its thickness.

 Keep in mind that scar tissue is different from normal tissue and might not accept implanted hair follicles well.
 With transplantation to the scar tissue, hair loss in the area could occur after a while.

 To cover the scars from the hair transplant, you could also opt for scalp micro-pigmentation.
 It’s mostly similar to tattooing the scalp to make it appear as if there’s hair there.
 When it comes to the recovery time, scalp micro-pigmentation heals fast and leaves no additional scars.

 To keep hair transplant scarring to the minimum, it’s always crucial to follow your doctor’s advice.
 Your doctor will tell you precisely what you should do post-op.

 You’ll need to avoid staying in direct sunlight for a few weeks after the surgery – scars tend to become more noticeable after being exposed to the sun.

 Don’t wear hats, and try to keep your scalp cool until you’ve completely healed from the transplant surgery.
 Sweat and unsterilized materials could cause an infection that can increase the visibility of scars.